HIV and Sexually Transmitted Diseases (STDs)

 - Having sex while using drugs or alcohol.
 Using drugs and alcohol can affect a person's judgement, which can lead to risky behaviors.

-How can I reduce my risk of getting an STD?
+How can a person reduce the risk of getting an STD?

 Sexual abstinence (never having vaginal, anal, or oral sex) is the only way to eliminate any chance of getting an STD.
 But if you are sexually active, you can take the following steps to lower your risk for STDs, including HIV.

-- Don't drink alcohol or use drugs before and during sex.
+- Do not drink alcohol or use drugs before and during sex.

 - Visit this website from the Centers for Disease Control and Prevention (CDC) to learn how to use condoms correctly.

-I have HIV.
-How can I prevent passing HIV to others?
+How can a person with HIV prevent passing HIV to others?

 Take HIV medicines daily.
 Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives.
 One of the goals of ART is to reduce a person's viral load to an undetectable level.
 An undetectable viral load means that the level of HIV in the blood is too low to be detected by a viral load test.
 People with HIV who maintain an undetectable viral load have effectively no risk of transmitting HIV to their HIV-negative partner through sex.